ashnaps/starknet-cairo-1.0/README.md

 -This approach allows increased throughput and reduced transaction costs at the same time preserving Ethereum security.

 # Things I learnt:
--How to read Cairo 1 code
+-How to write Cairo 1 code
 -How to read Starknet smart contracts
 -How to interact with Starknet smart contracts using a browser wallet(ArgentX) and a block explorer(Starkcsan).